• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-The Milk Bread Loaf is such a lovely bread loaf with a few little twists on the way. originates in Japan.
-This recipe starts by making a tanzhong, which is a roux of miraka (milk), wai (water) and puehu parāoa (flour).
+This delicious bread recipe starts by making a tanzhong, which is a roux of miraka (milk), wai (water) and puehu parāoa (flour).
 This helps the bread stay soft for a little longer.
-We also roll up the dough like we would a scroll.
-This gives a subtle pattern to the baked parāoa (bread).
-The loaf is also pre-cut in to slices before the second rise.
-Once it it cooked pull the dough apart or cut it in to perfect pieces of bread.
-It is such a beautiful loaf.
+The dough is also rolled up like a scroll and cut in to slices so once it is cooked the dough is pulled apart in to perfect pieces.
+It is such a beautiful loaf. 🍞

 Videography and photography by Sarah Henderson.